eternaItree/eternaItree.github.io/_posts/2023-11-04-New_Fuzzer_Project.md

 }
 ```

 The reason we clear `RDX` is because if the `_start` routine sees a non-zero value in `RDX`, it will interpret that to mean that we are attempting to register a hook located at the address in `RDX` to be invoked when the program exits, we don't have one we want to run so for now we `NULL` it out.
 The other register values don't really matter.
-We move the program entry point into `RAX` and use it as a long jump target and we supply our handcrated `RSP` so that the program has a stack to use to do its relocations and run properly.
+We move the program entry point into `RAX` and use it as a long jump target and we supply our handcrafted `RSP` so that the program has a stack to use to do its relocations and run properly.

 ```console
 dude@lol:~/lucid/target/release$ ./lucid --bochs-args -AAAAA -BBBBBBBBBB